 Early Summer in the Cottage Garden

-Early summer is when I start getting really excited!
-This is when the sweet peas, phlox and daisies were blooming beautifully.
+Early summer is when I start getting excited!
+This is when the sweet peas, phlox, and daisies were blooming beautifully.

-The black-eyed Susans and dahlias usually start blooming after the 4th of July for us.
+The black-eyed Susans and dahlias usually start blooming after the 4th of July.

 Summer Cottage Garden Views